What are Council Rates?

 It is most important that your Reference Number is quoted when making this payment.

 Account Name: Shire of Three Springs Municipal Account

 It is most important that Assessment Number and Surname is quoted when making this payment.

-If you are experiencing difficultiues in paying, please contact Council's Senior Finance Officer, Mrs Jessica Parker, on 08 9954 1001 during office hours.
+If you are experiencing difficulties in paying, please contact the Admin Office, on 08 9954 1001 during office hours.

 Pensioners / Seniors

 If you meet the following criteria during this financial year, you may be entitled to register your property for a concession on council rates:

 - You are the owner or part owner of the property;